-This page gives an evolving overview of the main components of academic writing in English that are treated in the Writing Point blog.
-Initially sketchy, in time it will provide a birds-eye-view of the main blog posts on a given theme.
-The blog’s search box, categories and tag cloud provide another way to seek posts on specific topics.
+This page gives an overview of the main components of academic writing in English that are treated in the Writing Point blog.
+The blog’s search box, categories and tag cloud can be used to seek posts on specific topics.

 - Grammar and usage